The Most Common Felony Crimes in Colorado

 • Loss of firearm rights, and

-• Probation with close supervision.
+• Probation with supervision.

 Even one conviction can impact employment, housing applications, and custody rights.
 While some first-time cases qualify for deferred judgment or treatment-based alternatives, that leniency becomes far less likely after another arrest.